Musab005/GmailSorter/README.md

 ![screenshot of web app](web-app.png)

 ## ✨ Key Features
-Conversational Interface: A modern, responsive web UI built with React and Tailwind CSS.
+Web interface: A modern, responsive web UI built with React and Tailwind CSS.

 Intelligent Retrieval: Employs a two-stage retrieval system:
  - A SentenceTransformer (bi-encoder) scans thousands of email chunks in milliseconds using a FAISS vector index.
  - A Cross-Encoder re-ranks the top results to find the most contextually relevant information for the specific query.